facelessuser/merge-dracula-theme/README.md

 If at some future time, the Pro public scheme becomes available to the public, or we feel we can safely release them without repercussions, we will be happy to make our Pro color scheme variants public allowing the use of the Merge Pro variants without any manual workarounds.

+If you wish to create your own Pro color schemes, you can follow the guide [here](https://github.com/facelessuser/sublime-dracula-scheme#how-to-create-pro-variants).

 Assuming a proper color scheme is provided, these are what the available Pro themes look like.
 Alucard is an unofficial theme which provides a classic look, but uses the newer Pro palette.